ovh/docs/pages/platform/kubernetes-k8s/configuring-kubectl-on-an-ovh-managed-kubernetes-cluster/guide.en-gb.md

 ### Step 1 - Configure the default settings for kubectl

-First, log in to the OVH Control Panel, open the 'Cloud' tab, and click on the 'Platforms and Services' menu:
+First, log in to the OVH Control Panel, open the 'Public Cloud' top tab, and click on the 'Managed Kubernetes Service' link under 'Containers & Orchestration' menu:

+Then, choose one of your Kubernetes cluster in the tab.

 ![Configuring default settings for kubectl](images/kubernetes-quickstart-01.png){.thumbnail}